azroberts8/helpful-tools/SSH-Keygen/README.md

 ```

 You should now be able to access your SSH server and push commits to your Github repositories from your machine without the need of entering a username and password or configuring git credentials on your machine.

+## Additional Resources

+This page is a good resource for generating SSH keys using a Yubikey https://rameerez.com/how-to-use-yubikey-to-log-in-via-ssh-to-server/